cristianomg10/beach/src/ANN/README.md

 ## Thanks

-Thanks to Diego Catalano (https://github.com/DiegoCatalano/), for helping with the implementation of Extreme Learning Machine.
+Thanks to Diego Catalano (https://github.com/DiegoCatalano/), for helping me with the implementation of the Extreme Learning Machine.